nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

     - Reason: Because React Native is cross-platform support, code reusability, performance, development speed

 - Decision: Select AWS Lambda functions with ServelessJS framwork for real time race tracker
-    - Reason: Because AWS Lambda functions with the ServerlessJS framework is cost effective for these kind of solutions
+    - Reason: Because AWS Lambda functions with the ServerlessJS framework is cost effective for these kind of low latency solutions

-- Decision: Implement ETL process using Lambda function
-    - Reason: This function trigger based on schedule to do ETL process store DynamoDB data to Aurora MySQL DB

 - Decision: Use AWS SQS (FIFO)
-    - Reason: when Lambda function receives a message, it can send it to an SQS (FIFO) queue, where it will be stored temporarily until it can be processed by the database store process.
+    - Reason: when Lambda function receives a message from websocket, it can send it to an SQS (FIFO) queue, where it will be stored temporarily until it can be processed by the database store process.
 The database store process can then consume the messages from the queue in the order they were received, ensuring that messages are processed in the correct order

-- Decision: Use AWS Cognito use as customer identity and access management (CIAM) throwout the system
+- Decision: Use AWS Cognito use as customer identity and access management (CIAM) throughout the system
     - Reason: AWS Cognito is a fully managed service that can scale to support large number of users without requiring any infrastructure management and Its easy to integrate with AWS API Gateway also it has social logins and MAF in build

+- Decision: Implement ETL process using Lambda function
+    - Reason: This function trigger based on schedule to do ETL process store DynamoDB data to Aurora MySQL DB

 - Decision: Select two databases for this system
     - Reason: Considering behavior of the system Its better to go with Relational Database and Non Relational Database
         - Relational Database Management: Aurora MySQL